Preparing Your Data Files¶

 Loading very large files (e.g. 100 GB or larger) is not recommended.

 Aggregate smaller files to minimize the processing overhead for each file.
-Split larger files into a greater number of smaller files to distribute the load among the servers in an active warehouse.
-The number of data files that are processed in parallel is determined by the number and capacity of servers in a warehouse.
+Split larger files into a greater number of smaller files to distribute the load among the compute resources in an active warehouse.
+The number of data files that are processed in parallel is determined by the amount of compute resources in a warehouse.
 We recommend splitting large files by line to avoid records that span chunks.

 If your source database does not allow you to export data files in smaller chunks, you can use a third-party utility to split large CSV files.